denisbosire/primary-categories/readme.md

 You can view the code in src/block/sidebar.js

 ## Show posts in primary category
-I've created a shortcode (I know it's 2021) to display posts in primary category.
-Here's the shortcode [primaryposts].
+~~ I've created a shortcode (I know it's 2021) to display posts in primary category.
+Here's the shortcode [primaryposts]. ~~ The Primary Category Posts block now supports category selection.
+You no longer need the shortcode.

 To create a template and display these posts use the code below